-The following links allow you to download the installer for Glubol for Retail Pro 8, Glubol Lite for Retail Pro 9, and the GTest utility documentation.
-The full version of Glubol for Retail Pro 9 can be obtained upon request and requires that a test license be created on the TGE Software systems.
+The following links allow you to download the installer for Glubol for Retail Pro 9, Retail Pro 8, Glubol Lite for Retail Pro 9, and the GTest utility documentation.
+All versions require that a test license be set up by TGE Software personnel.

-Contact TGE Software to see an online live demo of Glubol.
+Contact TGE Software for test licenses, access to our internet accessible test server, and to see an online live demo of Glubol.

 Inside the Zip files are installers.
 Run the setup, follow the directions, and if you run into any issues, feel free to contact us.

 Also keep TGE Software in mind for all your software customization needs.
 We build plug-ins and utilities for Retail Pro 8, Retail Pro 9, and we can help you migrate your customizations to Retail Pro Prism.